subtledoctor/Faiths_and_Powers/README.md

 Advantages:
 - Heartwarders are especially resistant to the influence of mind altering magic.
 They recieve a +2 bonus to their save vs. spell.
 - Heartwarders may charm person as a special ability once per day.
-This ability is especially potent, and opponents suffer a -2 to their save, though it otherwise functions as the wizard spell of the same name.
+This ability is especially potent, and opponents suffer a -2 to their save.
+Otherwise, this ability functions as the wizard spell of the same name.
 The Heartwarder can use this ability an additional time per day at levels 3, 6, 9, 12, 15, 18 and 20.
 - Hartwarders may cast emotion: Hope as a special ability once per day at level 5.
 The heartwarder can use this ability an additional time at levels 10, 15 and 20.
-This ability functions as the spell of the same name.
+This spell functions as the wizard spell of the same name.
 - At 11th level, the Heartwarder gains a permenant +1 bonus to charisma.

 Restrictions:
 - Alignment: May not be Lawful or Evil
 - Multiclass: Cleric/Mages, or Cleric/Thieves can become hartwarders

+**Minion of Moander**

+MINION OF MOANDER:  Moander, is thought to be dead.
+However, cults dedicated to the lord of rot continue to exist.
+Minions of the darkbringer seek to spread rot and decay wherever they go.

+Advantages:
+-  Minions are immune to the assassin vines and entangle spells.
+-  Minions can cast entangle as the spell once per day.  <PRO_HESHE> can cast the spell an additional time at levels 4, 8, 12, 16 and 20.
+-  At 11th level, the Minion can cast assassin vines as the spell once per day.  <PRO_HESHE> can cast the spell an additional time per day at levels 20 and 30.

+Restrictions:
+- Alignment: Any evil or chaotic neutral- Multiclass: Cleric/Mages and Cleric/Thieves can be Darkcloaks

+Restrictions:
+- Alignment: Any evil or chaotic neutral
+- Multiclass: Cleric/Mages and Cleric/Thieves can be Minions

+**Nightrunner of Mask**

+NIGHTRUNNER OF MASK: Mask is the god of shadow and intrigue.
+His goals are always hidden, and his actions are motivated by many layers of schemes and plans.
+His sect of Nightrunners includes both priests and cleric/thieves who travel the land advancing Mask's agenda.

+Advantages:
+- May create a Shadow Eye, an invisible floating eye through which the Nightrunner can scout distant locations.
+The Nightrunner gains an extra use of this ability at levels, 6, 12, and 18.
+- From 4th level, Nightrunners can suddenly disappear from sight via a magical Shadow Door.
+The nightrunner gains an extra use of this ability at levels 10 and 16.
+- At 8th level, Nightrunners gain the ability to conjure a creature of pure shadow to fight on their behalf.
+They gains an extra use of this ability at levels 14 and 20.

+Restrictions:
+- Alignment: may not Lawful or Good.
+- Multiclass: Cleric/Thieves can be Nightrunners

 **Priest of Mystra**